-- 1. Apply to and obtain acceptance from your state board - 2.
-Schedule your testing location and time - C. Taking the Examination (covered in detail in Chapter 4) - 1.
-Become familiar with location of the test center and procedures - 2.
+- 1. Apply to and obtain acceptance from your State Board - 2.
+Schedule your test location and time

+C. Taking the Examination (covered in detail in Chapter 4)

+- 1. Become familiar with location of the test center and procedures - 2.
 Implement examination strategies and the solutions approach